talisman4/2D-PcG-bodies-cell-image-analysis-HGP-Syndrome/Readme.txt

 7) Run
 launch_script_analysis
 8) In the directory specified in outpath
-In the subdirectory CSV it wil create csv files containing: the number of the PcG bodies, and the area of any PcG body and the minimum euclidean distance of any PcG body from the nuclear periphery;
+In the subdirectory CSV it will create csv files containing: the number of the PcG bodies, and the area of any PcG body and all the necessary information to compute the proximity of any PcG body to nuclear periphery;
-It will create the graphs related to the above measures;
+It will create the graphs related to the above measures.
-It will create a directory containing all the necessary information to compute the proximity of any PcG body to nuclear periphery.